 If you want to use symmetric key authentication for SyncMon then select a key index from the list of already applied keys.
-If the keys are not yet defined, proceed to the NTP dialog in the Web GUI \rightarrow NTP Symmetric Keys and generate a new key file, which should be stored and activated on the monitored node as well.
-More information about Symmetric Key Generation please proceed to LTOS6 Configuration \rightarrow NPT \rightarrow NTP Symmetric Keys.
+If the keys are not yet defined, proceed to the NTP dialog in the "Web GUI $\rightarrow$ NTP $\rightarrow$ Symmetric Keys" and generate a new key file, which should be stored and activated on the monitored node as well.
+For more information about Symmetric Key Generation please proceed to LTOS7 Configuration "Web GUI $\rightarrow$ NTP $\rightarrow$ NTP Symmetric Keys".